 Economic and Social Rights

-HRMI currently produces economic and social rights data for 195 countries and territories.
+HRMI currently produces economic and social rights data for around 200 countries.

 To learn more about how HRMI measures economic and social rights, take a closer look at our methodology.